 Bereavement Support Payment consists of a large initial payment, followed by up to 18 monthly instalments.
 There are two rates available:

 |First Payment||Monthly Payment|

->

-> If you already receive Child Benefit – or are entitled to it – you’ll receive the higher rate.
-If you don’t receive Child Benefit, you’ll get the lower rate, unless you were pregnant at the time your husband, wife, or civil partner died.
+If you already receive Child Benefit – or are entitled to it – you’ll receive the higher rate.
+If you don’t receive Child Benefit, you’ll get the lower rate, unless you were pregnant at the time your spouse or partner died.

->

-> To receive the full amount you’re entitled to, you need to claim within three months of your partner’s death.
+To receive the full amount you’re entitled to, you need to claim within three months of your partner’s death.
 You can claim up to 21 months after their death, but you’ll get fewer monthly payments the later you leave it.